j-ostmeyer/thirring-rhmc/README.md

 A program-come-library for computations in lattice field theory with domain wall fermions in 2+1D.
-Developed by Simon Hands, and refactored and parallelised by Ed Bennett and the Swansea Academy of Advanced Computing RSE team.
+Developed by Simon Hands, and refactored and parallelised by Ed Bennett, Michele Mesiti, and the Swansea Academy of Advanced Computing RSE team.

 ## Compilation